wp-plugins/socialgrid/readme.txt

 == Changelog ==

+= 2.3 =
+* Added a feature to disable tooltips completely.

 = 2.2 =
 * Implemented a simple check to ensure that PHP4 users are notified that their servers are out of date, with instructions on how to switch to PHP5.